 Composite scores hide the asymmetry where the actual risk lives.
 Score each dimension separately or stop scoring.

 Composite scores also create a political problem.
 The team advancing fastest gets credit for the team lagging worst.
-The platform engineers who built a working model gateway do not want their score averaged down by the legal team's six-week review queue.
+The platform engineers who built a working model gateway don't want their score averaged down by the legal team's six-week review queue.
 Independent scoring forces accountability at the right level: the dimension owner owns the number.
 Nobody hides behind the composite.

 The five dimensions below each carry a 0–4 score, for a total composite of 0–20.
 Read the profile.
 The number is the byproduct.